 Complications

-Suppurative complications seen with GAS pharyngitis include tonsillopharyngeal cellulitis or abscess, otitis media, sinusitis, necrotizing fasciitis, bacteremia, meningitis, brain abscess, and jugular vein septic thrombophlebitis.
-Non-suppurative complications of GAS pharyngitis include acute rheumatic fever, post-streptococcal reactive arthritis, scarlet fever, streptococcal toxic shock syndrome, acute glomerulonephritis, and pediatric autoimmune neuropsychiatric disorder associated with group A streptococci (PANDAS).
+Suppurative complications seen with GAS pharyngitis occur in roughly 1% of patients and include tonsillopharyngeal cellulitis or abscess, otitis media, sinusitis, necrotizing fasciitis, bacteremia, meningitis, brain abscess, jugular vein septic thrombophlebitis.[20]

 Pearls and Other Issues

-The treatment of choice for confirmed GAS pharyngitis is either penicillin or amoxicillin.
-For those with an allergy to penicillin, then clindamycin, clarithromycin, or azithromycin can be used.
+- The treatment of choice for confirmed GAS pharyngitis is either penicillin or amoxicillin.
+For those with an allergy to penicillin, then cephalexin, macrolides, or clindamycin may be used, depending on the patient's allergy.

 Enhancing Healthcare Team Outcomes